carlos-garcia-dev/Ironhack-Bootcamp/README.md

 ## Introduction

 Compilation of all the projects made at the **Full-Stack Web Programming Bootcamp** at Ironhack.
-The bootcamp was structured on _three modules_ with daily tasks and deliveries following deadlines.
+It was structured on _three modules_ with daily tasks and deliveries following deadlines.
 Besides, _three main projects_ were made at the end of each module practizing pair-programming or working in groups.
 The last one was possible to developing it individually.
 Each module was focused in one area of the language:

 1. **Module 1 - Vanilla JS**: Object Oriented Programming - OOP, Class programming, functional programming with JavaScript and algorithms.
 Remake of a videogame with OOP in JavaScript ES6+.
 Bootstrap, responsive apps, Vanilla JS, JS algorithms & Canva.